 The Christian church continues to commemorate the coming of the Holy Spirit on the day of Pentecost.
 In most traditions, Pentecost (also called Whitsunday) comes 50 days after Easter.
 The Christian festival looks back to the beginnings of the Christian church.
 Based on the events of Acts 2, I see numerous valuable lessons in the festival:

-The diversity of the church.
-The gospel goes into all nations, is preached to all peoples.
-God's work is no longer focused on one ethnic group.
+- The diversity of the church.
+The gospel goes into all nations and is preached to all peoples.
+God’s work is no longer focused on one ethnic group.
 Since Jesus is the second Adam as well as the seed of Abraham, the promises are expanded into all humanity.
-The diverse languages of Pentecost are a miraculous picture of the worldwide scope of the work.
+The diverse languages of Pentecost are a picture of the worldwide scope of the work.

-The Holy Spirit unites all believers into one body, and the church grows through preaching about Jesus Christ.
+- The Holy Spirit unites all believers into one body, and the church grows through the message of Jesus Christ.
 The church is to be characterized not only by the gospel mission, but also by discipleship, fellowship, breaking of bread, and prayer.
-We are not saved by doing these things, rather, the Spirit leads us into such expressions of our new life in Christ.
+We are not saved by doing these things, but the Spirit leads us into such expressions of our new life in Christ.